intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

     * The shitty Time Tracking system used internally by AT&T in 1996 - that was built on Lotus Notes

+**\#110 - "Hope is not a viable strategy.
+You must have a plan.
+You must execute against your plan.
+And, you must continually reassess whether your plan is actually working"**

 \#2xx - On the Art of  Managing People
 ====